 If you are engaging in a part-time activity, you may wonder if it is deemed a business or a hobby.
 In short, if you are making a profit from that activity (i.e. selling the goods or services for more than cost price), it’s a business.
 For further clarification, you can also refer to these guidelines.

-Hettie runs her own retail business, where she sells face masks.
-She purchases fabric for $22 (including GST), then turns the fabric into three face masks — which she sell for $55 (including GST).
+Shirley runs her own retail business, where she sells hats.
+She purchases fabric for $22 ($20 + $2 GST), then turns the fabric into three hats — which she sells for $55 each ($50 + $5 GST).

 Please note this article is for educational purposes only and does not constitute advice.